 - What shall we keep doing?

-All the above activities in the scrum process framework enable teams to deliver a potentially shippable working software in short iterations.
-This also enables teams capture feedback, inspect, and adapt for the next iteration.
+All the above events in the scrum process framework enable teams to deliver a potentially shippable working software in short iterations.
+This also enables teams to capture feedback, inspect, and adapt for the next iteration.

 Scrum also states five core values to which teams have to adhere.
 The core values are: Commitment, Courage, Focus, Openness, and Respect.
-These values need to be imbibed and lived by the scrum team to ensure the fulfillment of scrum pillars of transparency, inspection, and adaptation.
+These values should be imbibed and lived by the scrum team to ensure the fulfilment of scrum pillars of transparency, inspection, and adaptation.
 It builds trust among everyone.